cloudnativetrainings/trainings/kubernetes_fundamentals_for_operators/.99_todos/labs.md

 # Add more content to READMEs
 * attendees should do "manual" verification step

-# ETCDCTL
-* 120 => does not work due to some strange GCP shell issue

 # kubeconfig for doing later labs should be automated in some way